Schedule Monday-Friday, at 35 weekly hours

 Set up and maintain filing systems, both electronic and hard copy.

-Maintain the confidentiality of student files and documents.
+Maintain and safeguard the confidentiality of information.

 Requires 3 years of relevant experience.

 Previous experience working at McMaster

 Experience working with Mosaic (PeopleSoft)

 Additional Information: The Administrative Assistant, Recruitment, Tenure and Promotion acts as a liaison with the Department of Health Research Methods, Evidence, and Impact (HEI), the Faculty of Health Sciences, Faculty Relations Office and other Offices at the University.
 This role will support the Executive Assistant to the Chair with all faculty relations matters and provide administrative support to our two Associate Chairs in the department of HEI.
 This role will assist the Associate Chair, Faculty Affairs & EDI with Equity, Diversity, and Inclusion (EDI) development, support EDI sensitive planning and processes.
 They will also provide administrative support the Associate Chair, Education, with faculty recruitment including the nominations for new Associate and Part-Time Faculty appointments as well as coordinate meetings to discuss the collaborations and contributions for new appointments.
 They will also be responsible for the full recruitment cycle of Post-Doctoral Fellow appointments, and other administrative duties assigned.

 Experience working in a matrixed environment and having work directed by multiple faculty and managers

 Previous experience with full cycle Recruitment, Tenure and Promotion processes for all faculty members (Full-time, Associate, Part-time members)

 Must be able to carefully track information and approval stages that are at multiple stages and submit information by the required deadlines